BNY (BK)

 13. Is Now The Time To Buy BNY?

-BNY’s P/E ratio based on the next 12 months is 14.2x.
-Beauty is in the eye of the beholder, but our analysis shows the upside isn’t great compared to the potential downside.
-We're fairly confident there are better investments elsewhere.
+BNY’s P/E ratio based on the next 12 months is 14.5x.
+While this valuation is fair, the upside isn’t great compared to the potential downside.
+We're pretty confident there are superior stocks to buy right now.